observablehq/runtime/README.md

 var b = module.variable().define(null, ["foo"], foo => foo * 2);
 ```

 Note that the JavaScript symbols in the above example code (*a* and *b*) have no relation to the variable names (`foo` and null); variable names can change when a variable is redefined or deleted.
+Each variable corresponds to a cell in a [d3.express](https://d3.express) notebook, but the cell can be redefined to have a different name or definition.

 If more than one variable has the same *name* at the same time in the same module, these variables’ definitions are temporarily overridden to throw a ReferenceError.
 When and if the duplicate variables are [deleted](#variable_delete), or are redefined to have unique names, the original definition of the remaining variable (if any) is restored.
 For example, here variables *a* and *b* will throw a ReferenceError: